TGA-Stock/NewBlack/NB_Task 1_Unified Commerce Task.md

 * Product
 * Communications and digital media
 * Support
-* New Business
+* New business

 To ensure customer trust, retailers need to unify commerce to provide a truly consistent omnichannel experience.
-This will help maintain reputation of retailers commercial brand or brands.

 ## Challenges of Unified Commerce